 There are a few good pieces, but mostly sub-par ones and personally I find it quite below-average overall.
-The set designs and grey models are perhaps the best posters in the selection while some character concept art just seems amateurish.
+The set designs and grey models are perhaps the best poster printing in the selection while some character concept art just seems amateurish.
 There’s something off about the lighting and contrast in some pieces as well.

 The posters for the magazines are also lacking in detail.
 I had a look at the in-game rendering and it looks better than their posters.
 The lack of aging really does make a difference.
 Personally, my favorite poster is probably the Nuka Cola Girl.
 It’s warm, fun and I’d love to see it everyday since it’s one of the posters I find the least amount of faults in.

 I wouldn’t say these are “premium-quality”.
 There is fan-art out there that beats some of these hands-down.
 I’m shocked these were selected by the art director.
 Somehow it seems to me these were hurriedly made for this collection or a deadline.

 In the end you’ll probably buy the whole 20 poster collection to hang only a few posters.
 “I am disappoint” Bethesda.
 Again.

 Fallout 4 The Poster Collection

 Format: Art book (poster collection)